-Few, if any, grand country house hotels can match Cliveden.
-Set high above the Thames, in 376 acres of National Trust-owned land, the stately home was built in 1666 for the second Duke of Buckingham and became the home of the Astor family in 1893.
-Today, Cliveden is under the same ownership as Chewton Glen, and a sympathetic programme of restoration and redecoration has left it looking quite ravishing.
+Few, if any, grand country-house hotels can match Cliveden.
+Set high above the Thames, in 376 acres of National Trust-owned land, the stately home was built in 1666 for the second Duke of Buckingham and became the home to the Astor family in 1893.
+Today, Cliveden is under the same ownership as Chewton Glen and The Lygon Arms and a comprehensive restoration and redecoration has left it looking quite ravishing.
 Its 48 bedrooms range from spectacular suites to deluxe doubles and include four with their own hot tubs.
-There’s even the three bedroom Spring Cottage, which is perfect for families.
 As for the food, it’s a choice of gourmet dishes in the amazing André Garrett Restaurant or informal ones in the charming former stables, now the Astor Grill, both courtesy of talented chef André Garrett.
 And now – drum roll – there’s a fabulous new spa.
-Cliveden was built for entertaining and no one, from Churchill to Chaplin, could resist an invitation – and nor should you.
-Doubles from £445.
+Cliveden was built for entertaining and no one, from Churchill to Chaplin, could resist an invitation.
+Nor should you.

 Back to all Great British Hotels